cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

   }
 ```

-The `showLoginFormAndWaitForAuthentication` function will remain at least like this :
+The `showLoginFormAndWaitForAuthentication` function will remain at least like this:

 ```javascript
 async showLoginFormAndWaitForAuthentication() {